HackabilityBIHC/Sherlock/SOFTWARE.md

 pip install -r requirements.txt
 ```

-## Usage
+## Testing
 From the command line, run:
 ```
 python3 main.py
 ```
-and enjoy the experience!
+Now that also the software is set up, you can proceed with the assembly of the case and the electronic circuit!